Catalog Quick Links

 CIS 685 CIS Capstone (Every semester as needed)

 Students culminate their learning with a capstone project under the supervision of a faculty advisor.
 Some students partner with an external company or work on a project associated with their employer as a project deliverable for that company.
+Students are expected to complete the capstone with a grade of B or better in order to graduate from the program.

 Number of Credits: 3